micmejia/bible-dump/NKJV/Leviticus/Lev 23.md

 And the Lord spoke to Moses, saying,

 ###### 2
-"Speak to the children of Israel, and say to them: 'The feasts of the Lord, which you shall proclaim _to be_ holy convocations, these _are_ My feasts.
+"Speak to the children of Israel, and say to them: 'The feasts of the Lord, which you shall proclaim to be holy convocations, these are My feasts.

 ## The Sabbath

 ###### 3
-'Six days shall work be done, but the seventh day _is_ a Sabbath of solemn rest, a holy convocation.
-You shall do no work _on it;_ it _is_ the Sabbath of the Lord in all your dwellings.
+'Six days shall work be done, but the seventh day is a Sabbath of solemn rest, a holy convocation.
+You shall do no work on it; it is the Sabbath of the Lord in all your dwellings.

 ## The Passover and Unleavened Bread

 ###### 4
-'These _are_ the feasts of the Lord, holy convocations which you shall proclaim at their appointed times.
+'These are the feasts of the Lord, holy convocations which you shall proclaim at their appointed times.

 ###### 5
-On the fourteenth _day_ of the first month at twilight _is_ the Lord's Passover.
+On the fourteenth day of the first month at twilight is the Lord's Passover.

 ###### 6
-And on the fifteenth day of the same month _is_ the Feast of Unleavened Bread to the Lord; seven days you must eat unleavened bread.
+And on the fifteenth day of the same month is the Feast of Unleavened Bread to the Lord; seven days you must eat unleavened bread.

 ###### 7
 On the first day you shall have a holy convocation; you shall do no customary work on it.

 ###### 8
 But you shall offer an offering made by fire to the Lord for seven days.
-The seventh day _shall be_ a holy convocation; you shall do no customary work _on it_.' "
+The seventh day shall be a holy convocation; you shall do no customary work on it.' "

 ## The Feast of Firstfruits